-Location: Algiers Point is located directly across the Mississippi River from the French Quarter in New Orleans.
-Although Algiers Point is small, it’s actually part of a larger Algiers community.
-Visit the Algiers Historical Society to learn more about the area’s history.
+Location: The neighborhood is located directly across the Mississippi River from the French Quarter in New Orleans.
+Although Algiers Point is small, it’s actually part of the larger Algiers community.
+Visit the Historical Society to learn more about the area’s history.

-Getting to Algiers, New Orleans: The easiest way to get to Algiers from New Orleans is to take the Algiers Point Ferry, which has been operating since 1827.
+Getting There: The easiest way to get there from the French Quarter is via the Ferry, which has been operating since 1827.
 It’s located at the end of Canal Street, next to the Aquarium of the Americas.
 The ferry costs $2 each way and is for pedestrians and bikers only (no cars).
-It also possible to drive to Algiers Point from New Orleans; consult your GPS for the best directions.
+Bring cash for tickets, or purchase a pass on the GoMobile app.
+It also possible to drive; consult your GPS for the best directions.

-Things to Do in Algiers: There aren’t a ton of things to do in Algiers Point, New Orleans … its a quiet, family-friendly neighborhood.
+Things to Do: There aren’t a ton of things to do in this quiet, family-friendly neighborhood.
 A walk around Algiers is a relaxing way to spend an afternoon though, especially if you need a break from the French Quarter.
 It’s also fun to check out if you’ve been to NOLA before and want to do something different.
-Here are some of the best things to do in Algiers:
+Here are some other ways to spend your time there:

 - Warm up at the annual Bonfire in December.

 - Wander around the streets and check out the charming houses and buildings.
-Keep an eye out for the Mount Olivet Episcopal Church, the oldest building in Algiers Point, and the Old Courthouse, which was built after the Great Algiers Fire in 1896.
-Visit the Historical Society website for info on self-guided walking tours.
+Keep an eye out for the Mount Olivet Episcopal Church, the area’s oldest building, and the Old Courthouse, which was built after the Great Fire of 1896.
+Make sure to visit the Historical Society website for info on self-guided walking tours.

 - Enjoy a meal or cocktail at one of Algiers’ restaurants or bars.